ebenezerraph/basic-calculator/README.md

 # Basic Calculator

 A simple calculator web application built using HTML, CSS, and JavaScript.
-This project serves as a foundation for learning and practicing front-end web development.

 ## Table of Contents

-- Preview
+- Site
 - Installation
 - Usage
 - Features